noirbizarre/django.js/doc/command.rst

 ``launcher``
 ------------

-The ``launcher`` command get the full path to a Django.js PhantomJS runner (usefull if you need to execute it manually).
+The ``launcher`` command returns the full path to a Django.js PhantomJS runner (usefull if you need to execute it manually).

 .. code-block:: console